Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: System Model and Problem Statement

 \subsection{Problem Formulation}

-Inspired by the key idea of \emph{privacy funnel} \cite{funnel}, we first formulate an optimization framework to characterize the trade-off between successful image recovery at Bob and the information leakage to the eavesdroppers, which we call \emph{secrecy funnel}.
-The formulated funnel-like framework is then solved in a data-driven manner, utilizing Deep-JSCC architecture.
-That is, we implement DNNs, based on the concept of autoencoders, to learn the secure encoding-decoding functions, while restraining the adversarially-trained eavesdroppers from intercepting private information.
+Inspired by the key idea of \emph{privacy funnel} \cite{funnel}, we first formulate an optimization framework to characterize the trade-off between successful image recovery at Bob and the information leakage to the eavesdroppers.
+The formulated funnel-like framework is then solved in a data-driven manner, utilizing DeepJSCC architecture.
+That is, we implement DNNs, based on the concept of autoencoders, to learn the encoding-decoding functions, while restraining the adversarially-trained eavesdroppers from intercepting private information.

-We aim to simultaneously minimize both the distortion $d(U^n,\hat{U}^n)$ at Bob and the information leakage, $I({S_i};{ Z}_i^k), i \in [M]$, about the secrets $S_i$, to adversaries.
+We aim to simultaneously minimize both the distortion $d(U^n,\hat{U}^n)$ at Bob and the information leakage, $I({S_i};{ Z}_i^k), i \in [M]$, about the secrets $S_i$.
 This corresponds to a multi-objective programming (MOP) that can be solved using the scalarization approach \cite{scale}.
 That is, we minimize a weighted sum of the multiple objectives with weights $w_i \in \mathbb{R}_{>0}$ as follows

-Notably, $w_i$ in \eqref{eq:P0} shapes our secrecy funnel for each private attribute, i.e., it adjusts the trade-off between the information leakages and the distortion at the legitimate receiver.
-To make the proposed MOP in \eqref{eq:P0} tractable, we further need to estimate the mutual information term in our problem.
-More specifically, it is still a major challenge to optimize DNNs, while having an objective function comprised of expressions about the mutual information between two (or more) data distributions.
-It is also challenging to directly estimate the mutual information metric from samples according to \cite{Besser-FFNN,Eduard-AE,AE-Deniz}.
-In other words, we need to find an appropriate ``interpretation'' for the characterized secrecy funnel in \eqref{eq:P0}, in order to make the DNNs ``understand'' the secrecy framework and take proper actions during inference.
-To reach this goal, in the following we propose a secrecy criterion based on the cross-entropy (CE) metric, which is also interpretable for the training of the DNN models within the Deep-JSCC-based secure image transmission pipeline.
+Notably, $w_i$ in \eqref{eq:P0} adjusts the trade-off between the information leakages and the distortion at the legitimate receiver.
+To make \eqref{eq:P0} tractable, we further need to estimate the mutual information term.
+In particular, it is still a major challenge to optimize DNNs, while having an objective function comprised of expressions about the mutual information between two (or more) data distributions.
+It is also challenging to directly estimate the mutual information metric from samples according to \cite{Besser-FFNN,Eduard-AE,AE-Deniz, Ecenaz-icassp}.
+Hence, an approximation of the mutual information metric is needed, in a way that it is also ``interpretable'' for the training of DNNs.